oTree-org/oTree/README.md

 Outside of oTree, you can create a script that adds a unique `participant_label` to each start link as indicated above.
 Then, when the link is opened, the oTree server will register that participant label for that participant.

 ### Monitor sessions
 While your session is ongoing, you can monitor the live progress in the admin interface.
-The admin tables update live, highlighting changes as they occur.
-The most useful table to monitor is "Session participants", which gives you a summary of all the participants' progress.
-You can also click the "participants" table of each app to see the details of all the data being entered in your subsessions.

 # Online experiments